The 30-day log

 Weeks 2–4 — weekly cadence

 After day-7, the 30-day promise continues at a weekly cadence.
-Week-2 through week-4 stubs will be scaffolded once week-1 is actively publishing, so the structure matches what we've actually seen rather than what we imagined on day 0.
+Three stubs already scaffolded; each gates on real data so the structure matches what we've actually seen rather than what we imagined on day 0.

 30-day soak